Background pattern

 Store in the original packaging.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medicines you no longer need at the SIGRE point of your pharmacy.
+Medicines should not be thrown away through wastewater or household waste.
+Deposit the packaging and medicines you no longer need at the SIGRE point in the pharmacy.
 Ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-This will help protect the environment.
+This way, you will help protect the environment.

 Composition of Perindopril Krka

 • The active ingredient is perindopril tert-butylamine.
-Each tablet contains 4 mg of perindopril tert-butylamine salt, equivalent to 3.338 mg of perindopril.
+Each tablet contains 4 mg of perindopril tert-butylamine, equivalent to 3.338 mg of perindopril.

-• The other components are lactose monohydrate, microcrystalline cellulose, sodium hydrogen carbonate, anhydrous colloidal silica, and magnesium stearate.
-See section 2 “Perindopril Krka contains lactose monohydrateand sodium”.
+• The other ingredients are lactose monohydrate, microcrystalline cellulose, sodium hydrogen carbonate, anhydrous colloidal silica, and magnesium stearate.
+See section 2 "Perindopril Krka contains lactose monohydrate and sodium".

 The tablets are white, oblong, biconvex with beveled edges and marked on one face.
 The tablet can be divided into equal doses.